 2. 10 greenwashing examples

 The demand for more sustainable and eco-friendly products is increasing.
 That’s why a lot of companies are taking advantage of this.

-I did research, plus I asked for greenwashing examples in a few of the Zero Waste groups I’m in on Facebook.
+I did research and asked for greenwashing examples in a few of the Zero Waste groups I’m in on Facebook.
 I got pretty interesting responses!
 Let’s check them out.

 Some older and newer greenwashing examples include: